Master of Landscape Architecture

 As of Spring 2019, UVA School of Architecture’s Master of Landscape Architecture program (Path 2, Path 2.5, and Path 3) is STEM-designated.

 The Master of Landscape Architecture program at UVA, consistent with other schools and programs of Landscape Architecture nation-wide, includes curricular content that is essential to the comprehensive design and construction of landscapes.
-It teaches students to use scientific, social scientific and/or humanistic approaches on environment-related issues, including instruction in the principles of ecology and environmental science and related subjects such as policy, economics, social aspects, planning, design, natural resources and the interactions of human beings and nature.
-The program’s STEM-designation (and associated new CIP code: 03.0103) allows our international MLA graduates to apply for the Department of Homeland Security’s optional practical training (OPT) extension program for F-1 students with STEM degrees.
+It teaches students to use scientific, social scientific and/or humanistic approaches on environment-related issues, including instruction in the principles of ecology and environmental science and related subjects such as policy, economics, social studies, planning, design, natural resources and the interactions of humans and nature.
+The program’s STEM-designation allows our international MLA graduates to apply for the Department of Homeland Security’s optional practical training (OPT) extension program for F-1 students with STEM degrees.